Enduring Power of Attorney

-- The first appointment is about 1 hour and I gather information about you and provide you guidance; Due to COVID-19, this appointment can be facilitated over the phone, FaceTime, or Zoom.
+- The first appointment is about 1 hour and I gather information about you and provide you guidance; This appointment can be in person or over Zoom.

 - After this initial appointment, I will summarize and email any homework for you to ponder;